 Participating in a host family orientation is an excellent opportunity to learn about the program, ask questions, and prepare for your student's arrival.
 Your Homestay Coordinator is responsible for providing you with a host family orientation in your community before your student arrives.
-You will also receive a link to Twinn Palms online host family orientation when you receive your host family confirmation email.
-The Twinn Palms host family orientation is also posted in your Twinn Palms host family portal for your convenience.
-Viewing Twinn Palms host family orientation along with attending your homestay orientation with your Homestay Coordinator will ensure that you are prepared for your upcoming adventure as a Twinn Palms host family!
+In addition to attending your homestay orientation, your Coordinator may provide you with additional resources.